colinxfleming/marvel-kombat/README.md

 # Marvel Kombat

 Hello reviewers!
-Please see below for startup instructions, an explanation of the general flow I took, and
+Please see below for startup instructions, an explanation of the general flow I took, and notes on bodies I left unburied.

 ## Assumptions